-There are also specific social networks for the clinical area.
+There are also Social Networks specific to the clinical area.
 One of the most widespread is Sermo, a platform very similar to Facebook but designed exclusively for the field of medicine.

 The name Sermo derives from the Latin word meaning conversation, discussion.
-Born in the USA, this virtual living room has had such a spread that today there is also an Italian version.
-In this platform doctors, exclusive visitors to the site can share information, in-depth analysis and discussions concerning clinical cases and express opinions on health topics.
+Born in the USA, this virtual salon has had such a spread that today there is also an Italian version.
+In this platform, doctors, exclusive visitors to the site, can share information, in-depth analysis and discussions concerning clinical cases and express opinions on health topics.

 The tools referring exclusively to the medical field are many, their usefulness consists precisely in increasing professional and educational networking.
 The potential risk, however, is to create a closed information model in which the dissemination of knowledge is limited to the circle of experts.

-The danger of online community designed for patients, as for the Facebook groups and the communities of individuals not belonging to the sector, is that there is an exchange or a disclosure of incorrect information.
+PatientsLikeMe, on the other hand, is an online community designed for patients who want to confront people with similar diseases.
+The danger of these platforms, as for the Facebook groups and the communities of individuals not belonging to the sector, is that there is an exchange or a disclosure of incorrect information.

-According to a study of ‘ American Osteopathic Association, s ono eight out of 10 people who are trying to find online clinical responses, compared with 74% of users who use social media instead.
+According to a study by the American Osteopathic Association, s ono eight out of 10 people who are trying to find online clinical responses, compared with 74% of users who use social media instead.

 Another aspect to consider is the idea of a dedicated platform able to fulfill the function of correct dissemination of clinical information, which also protects the possibility that online interaction between doctor and patient leads to the disclosure of data sensitive.
 It must be remembered that the internet is a public space where this circumstance becomes possible.